elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/native-prototypes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The prototype property is present in all custom and built-in native objects, and it might get used to improve their usefulness by adding additional attributes and methods.
-Native prototypes may only be changed or new ones added to them; they cannot get erased.
+  <div><strong>Interview Response:</strong> The prototype property is present in all custom and built-in native objects, and we can improve their usefulness by adding additional attributes and methods.
+Native prototypes may only be changed or new ones added, but we cannot remove them.
 </div>
   </div>
 </details>